Rio de Janeiro

 MetrôRio

 Opened 1979, MetrôRio consists of metro lines that serve the city of Rio de Janeiro and the surrounding suburbs.
 Please note that since Estácio service on Line 2 is weekend only, it is not shown on this website.
+In August 2022, many stations had neighborhood names officially added on; we are not showing these on our website due to space considerations.

 Line 1 (Linha 1)